Ezward/Esp32CameraRover2/README.md

 - [EzRover 03 Go to Goal](https://youtu.be/_eKCqswX5D0)
 - [EzRover 04 Go to Goal](https://youtu.be/TjE9ceNOTJE)

+## Contributing
+There are lots of ways to contribute to this project.
+First, clone the repo and try it out.
+If you have ideas for cool features please add a Feature Request to issues; I really want to know how you would like to use this project.
+If you build the project and find any bugs, please add a bug issue.
+If you want to add to the code or fix a bug, please clone the repository and make a pull request.
+If you like robots and JavaScript, please star this repository; that will help us a lot.
+Thanks!

 ## The Software
 The rover software is really two big pieces;